nickpfrei/Docker-Cloud-Resume/README.md

 # Steps to Build Personal Resume Website Using Docker and AWS/Azure

 ## Prerequisite
 - Install WSL
 - Docker
 - Azure or AWS account
 ## Step 1: Create a github repo
-- I created a repo called kubernetes-cloud-resume where I stored my files
+- I created a repo called docker-cloud-resume where I stored my files
   - .gitignore file for env and sensitive files
   - PHP folder for PHP files
   - SQL for MySQL files